PCabralSoftware/astrors/README.md

 ## License

-astrors is provided under the GNU GPL v2 license.
+astrors is provided under the MIT license.
 See [LICENSE](LICENSE).
 These files may not be copied, modified, or distributed except according to those terms.